irgroup/datasets/tipster/README.md

 - `DTD` contains the dtd-files for AP, DOE, FR, WSJ, ZIFF -files
 - `FR` includes whole issues of the Federal Register (1989)
 - `WSJ` includes copyrighted stories from the Wall Street Journal (1987, 1988, 1989)
-- `ZIFF` includes information from the Computer Select disks for 1989/1990  (Ziff-Davis Publishing)
+- `ZIFF` includes information from the Computer Select disks (1989/1990, Ziff-Davis Publishing)

-Tipster Vol. 2<br>
+Tipster Vol. 2 <br>
 - `AP` includes copyrighted stories from the AP Newswire (1988)
 - `DTD` contains the dtd-files for AP, FR, WSJ, ZIFF -files
-- `FR` includes whole issues of the Federal Register (1989)
+- `FR` includes more issues of the Federal Register (1989)
 - `WSJ` includes copyrighted stories from the Wall Street Journal (1990, 1991, 1992)
-- `ZIFF` includes information from the Computer Select disks (1989/1990, Ziff-Davis Publishing)
+- `ZIFF` includes more information from the Computer Select disks (1989/1990, Ziff-Davis Publishing)

-Tipster Vol. 3<br>
+Tipster Vol. 3 <br>
-The third disk contains more information from the Computer Select disks, plus material from the San Jose Mercury News (1991), more AP newswire (1990) and about 250 megabytes of formatted U.S. Patents.
 - `AP` includes copyrighted stories from the AP Newswire (1990)
 - `DTD` contains the dtd-files for AP, PATENTS, SJM, ZIFF -files
 - `PATENTS` includes U.S. Patent Documents (1983-1991)